ramortegui/QuCode/day12-quantum-measurement-no-cloning-theorem.md

 Many Worlds interpretation
 - There is an infinite number of universes, and there is an option valid for each one of the universes.

-Continous Spontaneus Localisation
+Continous Spontaneus Localization
 - The interaction localizes the quantum state.

 ## Projective measurement
 After measurement or a multiple qubit system, the new states should be normalized.
-It means that it should have the sum of the squared root of the amplituds equal to one.
+It means that it should have the sum of the squared root of the amplitudes equal to one.

 - Eigen Value:
 It's a magic state that states the same after applying an operator.